klauseduard/under-over-models/chapters/01-introduction.md

     E[High Complexity] -->|"Overfitting"| F[High Variance]
 ```

-Conversely, **overfitting** happens when a model is excessively complex, memorizing the training data, including its noise and outliers,
-leading to low bias on the training data but poor generalization to new, unseen data, indicating high variance.
-These models become too
-tailored to the specific training set and lose their ability to make accurate predictions on new, real-world data.
+Conversely, **overfitting** arises when a model becomes excessively complex, learning not only the underlying patterns in the training data but also the noise, random fluctuations, and specific details that are unique to that particular dataset.
+This results in a model with **low bias** and high variance, performing exceptionally well on the training data it has \"memorized\" but failing to generalize effectively to new, unseen data.
+These models become too tailored to the specific intricacies of the training set, including its irrelevant information, making them brittle and unreliable for real-world applications.
+The key challenge is to strike a balance, creating a model complex enough to capture essential patterns without learning the noise.

 - [Overfitting vs. underfitting](https://www.ibm.com/think/topics/overfitting-vs-underfitting) [IBM Think]

 ## Purpose and Scope

 This report aims to investigate the validity and evidence base for applying these machine learning concepts as analogies to describe phenomena
-in software development models, specifically time estimation, and organizational structures.
+in software development models (specifically **time estimation**, which functions as a predictive model forecasting duration, effort, and cost) and **organizational structures** (which can be viewed as models representing communication patterns, hierarchies, and responsibilities).
 Furthermore, it will explore the implications of
 these analogies across various dimensions, including:

 - Stakeholder preferences